 Graduate students at WSU submit their theses and dissertations to ProQuest, where they are indexed and made accessible via ProQuest's Dissertations and Theses database.
 These documents are also made available through the Research Exchange and are permanently stored by the WSU Libraries.

-Submitting Dissertations to ProQuest/UMI
+Submitting Theses and Dissertations to ProQuest

 - Where will the dissertation be distributed?
-ProQuest's Dissertations and Theses database
+ProQuest's Dissertations and Theses database.

 - What about copyright?
-Student retains copyright
+Student retains their copyright.

 - What about cost?
-This option is free to WSU students
+This option is free to WSU students.

-- Open Access:
+- Open Access (PDF):

 - What is the licensing arrangement?
 Students grant ProQuest a non-exclusive license to publish abstracts and dissertations through ProQuest Dissertations and Theses Open, where the general public can access them for free.

 - Where will the dissertation be distributed?
-ProQuest's Dissertations and Theses Open
+ProQuest's Dissertations and Theses Open.

 - What about copyright?
-Student retains copyright
+Student retains their copyright.

 - What about royalties?
-ProQuest will not pay royalties for open-access dissertations
+ProQuest will not pay royalties for open-access dissertations.

 - What about cost?
 This option costs $95.
 To be clear, WSU Libraries also makes dissertations openly accessible via Research Exchange at no charge to the student.